Skip to main content

 Emergency Contact – Email

-• The value present in this field is imported regardless of what is entered so check that the email spelling and format is correct
+The value present in this field is imported regardless of what is entered so check that the email spelling and format are correct.

 Status